spree/spree/guides/content/api/order/line_items.md

 # Line Items API

-* TOC
-{:toc}

 ## Creating a line item

 To create a new line item, make a request like this:

     POST /api/orders/R1234567/line_items?line_item[variant_id]=1&line_item[quantity]=1